 - Pain tolerance – some orthodontic treatment options can be uncomfortable

 Interested in seeing what type of orthodontic treatment works best for you?
-Call Reddick Orthodontics today to schedule an orthodontic consultation.
+Call Melbourne Orthodontics today to schedule an orthodontic consultation.
 Our orthodontist will carefully assess your case and provide you with treatment recommendations that will improve your smile.